AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Low Premiums for Families With Teens

-The cost of adding a teen driver to a policy can be $2,500 to $3,000 annually (and sometimes more), making teens some of the most expensive drivers to insure.
-On average, adding a teen to an Auto-Owners policy costs $1,841 annually ($153 monthly), making it one of the cheapest providers for families with teens.
+The cost of adding a teen driver to a policy is around $3,150 annually, making teens some of the most expensive drivers to insure.
+On average, an Auto-Owner’s policy including a teen costs $3,014annually ($251 monthly), making it one of the cheapest providers for families with teens.

 The company also offers the following discounts for teen drivers: